 I have a passion for creating work that connects with the natural world and try to reveal the often overlooked poetic qualities and rhythms of the everyday.

 I am based in Bristol, UK.
-I have a studio space at BV Studios and am also a resident at the Pervasive Media Studio.
+I have a studio space at BV Studios and am associated with the Pervasive Media Studio at the Watershed.

 Previous and current collaborators are many and include: Joanna MacGregor, Maja Ratkje, Gabriel Prokofiev, Joby Burgess and composer Will Gregory of the duo Goldfrapp by creating video projections for Gregory’s new Opera “Piccard in Space” directed by Jude Kelly at the South Bank Centre, London.